skynoid2612/design-patterns-for-clean-architecture/md/design_pattern_Strategy.md

 - Q: What is the purpose of the Strategy design pattern?

   - A: The purpose of the Strategy design pattern is to define a family of algorithms, encapsulate each one as a separate class, and make them interchangeable.
-- Q: How does the Strategy design pattern promote code reusability?
+- Q: How does the Strategy design pattern improve code maintainability?

-  - A: The Strategy design pattern encapsulates each algorithm in a separate class, making it easier to reuse and modify without affecting other parts of the code.
+  - A: The Strategy design pattern improves code maintainability by separating the algorithms from the client code, making it easier to modify and extend the system.
-- Q: Can you explain the difference between the Strategy and Template Method design patterns?
+- Q: Can you explain the difference between the Strategy and the Template Method design patterns?

-  - A: The Strategy design pattern focuses on encapsulating algorithms and allowing them to be interchanged, while the Template Method design pattern focuses on defining the skeleton of an algorithm and allowing subclasses to provide specific implementations for certain steps.
+  - A: The Strategy design pattern focuses on encapsulating algorithms and allowing them to be interchanged at runtime, while the Template Method design pattern focuses on defining the skeleton of an algorithm and allowing subclasses to provide specific implementations.
-- Q: When would you use the Strategy design pattern?

-  - A: The Strategy design pattern is useful when you have multiple algorithms that can be used interchangeably or when you want to isolate the implementation details of an algorithm from the client code.
-- Q: What are the advantages of using the Strategy design pattern?
+- Q: How can you test the individual strategies in the Strategy design pattern?

-  - A: The advantages of using the Strategy design pattern include improved code organization, easy interchangeability of algorithms, code reusability, enhanced code readability, and loose coupling between components.
+  - A: Each strategy can be tested independently by creating instances of the strategy classes and calling their execute methods.
-- Q: What are the potential disadvantages of using the Strategy design pattern?
+- Q: What are some potential drawbacks of using the Strategy design pattern?

-  - A: The potential disadvantages of using the Strategy design pattern include increased complexity, overhead of managing multiple objects, and potential performance impact due to the dynamic nature of the pattern.
+  - A: Some potential drawbacks include increased complexity due to the introduction of additional classes, the need for the client code to be aware of all available strategies, and a potential performance impact due to the indirection of method calls.